 After touring as a member of Laurie Lewis & the Right Hands and finishing her degree at Hampshire College, Tatiana now makes her home in Durham, North Carolina where she splits her time between teaching bluegrass fiddle at the University of North Carolina at Chapel Hill and touring with Allison de Groot.

 In Tatiana's most recent project, she joins forces with clawhammer banjo innovator Allison de Groot (Molsky’s Mountain Drifters).
 With banjo, fiddle, and voice, Allison and Tatiana seek out unusual repertoire that catches their ear and inspires them to explore the boundaries of the tunes.
 Their debut album showcases a strong new voice that is both reflective and dynamic.
-The album will be released in 2019.
+The album will be released on Free Dirt Records on March 22nd, 2019.
+You can pre-order the album HERE.

 As an educator, Tatiana draws upon her performing experience as well as her academic background to combine history with musical technique and stylistic commentary, engaging her students with more than just the tunes.
 She has taught at music camps such as the Rockygrass Academy and the Festival of American Fiddle Tunes and has presented about the history of old-time and bluegrass music at institutions such as Appalachian State University in Boone, North Carolina and El Institute Superior del Arte (ISA) in Havana, Cuba.
 To learn more about Tatiana's teaching, visit her teaching page.